 Birmingham is home to over 65,000 students across five universities, so it’s no surprise that the city has no end of things for you to enjoy.
-A short walk to the city centre from your Birmingham student flat will put you at the heart of the best shops, restaurants, markets and so much more.
+A short walk to the city centre from your student accommodation in Birmingham will put you at the heart of the best shops, restaurants, markets and so much more.

 There’s plenty of places to go and things to do in Birmingham so we’ve put together our top ten favourites.
 From tourist attractions in Birmingham to student-friendly days out, you’ll find lots of things to do in Birmingham here.

 One of the best things to do in Birmingham?
 Go shopping.
 Birmingham has been a marketplace since the 12th century, so it has a well-earned reputation as a top shopping destination.
 You can find a great mix of designer and high street brands in The Bullring Birmingham or The Mailbox.
 Or, check out the wide range of independents at the Great Western Arcade.

 Chocolate lovers from all around the world have helped keep Cadbury World as one of the most popular tourist attractions in Birmingham.
 You can enjoy the rich history behind the well-loved chocolate empire – not to mention the world’s biggest Cadbury store, boasting concoctions unavailable anywhere else.
 Take the train from Birmingham New Street and take in the best views of the treasured factory.

 A cultural day out